 Suppose you experience a devastating loss, and your home becomes currently uninhabitable.
 In that case, you may need a little extra money to make sure you have everything you need for work/school or any other activities you may be involved in.
 For many, this type of event may require that you spend a few nights in a hotel.
 If you have a policy that allows for these additional living expenses, you won’t have to worry about where you will lay your head at night.
 Insurance companies often include additional living expenses because they understand that a family’s first thoughts should be on taking care of themselves.

 These are the areas covered by standard homeowners insurance and the limits of their coverage.
 Are you looking for assistance with home insurance in New York?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.